 Advisory Committee members meet to discuss ongoing issues relating to the specialized dockets such as goals, objectives, target audience, policies, procedures, eligibility criteria, incentives, case flow, and each agency's role and responsibility in the process.
-Each Program Coordinator presents program data and statistical information to the Specialized Docket Advisory Committee members for review on a quarterly basis.
+Each program coordinator presents program data and statistical information to the Specialized Docket Advisory Committee members for review on a quarterly basis.
 Program effectiveness, sustainability, community outreach, and education efforts are also addressed.

-A Memorandum of Understanding detailing the responsibilities of each party participating has been signed by agency heads of all Mental Health Docket team members.
+A Memorandum of Understanding detailing the responsibilities of each party participating has been signed by agency heads of all providers.